wfkincaid/HanLab_notes/labnotebook.md

 #### 7/19/2025 thru 7/21/2025: Away/traveling for family event

 #### 7/22/2025: freezer, reading, resonator design manuscript
-- Need to attend H2O subgroup meetings on Tuesdays, 11 am
+- Need to attend H2O subgroup meetings on Tuesdays, 11 am (missed)
 - Still seeing large variations in measured temps between probe vs thermometer and intended freezer setting
+- Monitoring 2 thermometers, visual inspection of 10 mL sucrose in HEPES solution as it thaws/refreezes

-#### 7/23/2025: Freeze-thaw test in capillary, AFP Reading,
+#### 7/23/2025: Freeze-thaw test in capillary, AFP Reading, resonator design manuscript figures
--
+- semi-regular logging of freezer temperatures for determining freezer range of temperature oscillation
+- Performed flash-freeze with freeze-thaw cycle of sucrose solution (no PVA) in an ESR capillary with Pravin
+	- Observed ice "needle" formation and recrystallization, alos able to see ice-water equilibrium at the start of ice nucleation

+#### 7/24/2025: